mojs/mojs/api/tweens/timeline.md

 - [Tween API](./tween.md)
 - [back](/api/readme.md)

-`Timeline` inheritas all properties, callbacks and public methods from `Tween`, the only difference between `Tween` and `Timeline` is that the later doesn't have the `duration` property - it gets calculated from durations/delays of children.
+`Timeline` inherits all properties, callbacks and public methods from `Tween`, the only difference between `Tween` and `Timeline` is that the later doesn't have the `duration` property - it gets calculated from durations/delays of children.
 Also `Timeline` add two public methods that can recieve children.
 Please check the Tween API for reference.

 Full API reference: